Writing Tests

 */

-The annotations say that the test should only be run with PHP version 7.2 or higher and if the PHP extensions pdo and
+The annotations shown indicate that the test should only be run with PHP version 7.2 or higher and only if the

-However, they have no effect when the test is run manually.
+(skipped) in the output.
+However, these annotations have no effect when the test is

-The test can also be skipped based on own condition with Environment::skip()
+A test can also be skipped based on a custom condition using Environment::skip()

 if (defined('PHP_WINDOWS_VERSION_BUILD')) {